d-oliveros/isomorphine/README.md

 ```
 In the server, `isomorphine.proxy()` requires all the modules in the current directory, and creates an express router listening to remote procedure calls (RPCs) on those methods.

 In the browser, `isomorphine.proxy()` scans the file structure of your modules in the current directory via the webpack loader, and returns an object with a mirror of all the entities mapped to RPCs.
 You can use these functions the same way as you would use the functions in the server.
+These modules are _not_ required in the browser.

 ### How It Works